-Reticular formation, Reticular activating system & Types of EEG waves & Phases of sleep
+Reticular formation, Reticular activating system, Types of EEG waves and Phases of sleep

 The reticular formation is an anatomic area in the brainstem made up of various neurons and fibers with discrete and multiple functions.
 It is associated with the regulation of various sensory-motor, arousal, and autonomic functions.
 It also contains neurons that secrete neuromodulators.